animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 custom `PdxSerializer` to maintain finer-grained control over your serialization strategy when possible.

-Finally, Spring Data for GemFire is careful not to convert your Function arguments if you treat your Function arguments generically or as one of GemFire's PDX types, as follows:
+Finally, Spring Data for VMware GemFire is careful not to convert your Function arguments if you treat your Function arguments generically or as one of GemFire's PDX types, as follows: